The informal sector acts as an important shock pillar for Kenya’s economy gripped by a fairly lengthy period of sluggish jobs and income growth.

 “To what extent does Ease of Doing Business research reflect improvements in the business environment for informal businesses?
 Parameters such as the increased ease with regards to tax compliance and business registration inform Ease of Doing Business performance, yet these are parameters with which informal businesses largely do not intersect,” Anzetse Were, a development economist reflects on.

-The Kenyan National Bureau of Statistics (KNBS) the Micro, Small and Medium Enterprises (MSMEs) 2016 survey noted that while majority fall within the informal economy based on their size, location, ownership, status of formality and economic activity, together, as major job providers, they produce a significant share of total value added, and provide a large segment of the poor and middle-income populations with affordable goods and services.
+The Kenyan National Bureau of Statistics (KNBS) the Micro, Small and Medium Enterprises (MSMEs) 2016 survey noted that while the majority fall within the informal economy based on their size, location, ownership, the status of formality and economic activity, together, as major job providers, they produce a significant share of total value-added, and provide a large segment of the poor and middle-income populations with affordable goods and services.

-While the participants in the informal sector are characterised by: absence of official protection and recognition; non-coverage by minimum wage legislation and social security system; predominance of own-account and self-employment work; absence of trade union organization; low income and wages not transferred through the banking system; little job security and no fringe benefits from institutional sources.
+The participants in the informal sector are characterised by: the absence of official protection and recognition; non-coverage by minimum wage legislation and social security system; predominance of own-account and self-employment work; absence of trade union organization; low income and wages not transferred through the banking system; little job security and no fringe benefits from institutional sources.

 For Kenya to enjoy maximum benefit from the informal sector, there is a need to better understand their characteristics and tame these for the benefit of the country.